 Continuous linear operators

 Definition, basic properties, norm, space of linear operators, adjoint operator.
-Spectrum and its basic properties, spectral radius, Gelfand-Mazur theorem.
+Spectrum and its basic properties, spectral radius.
 Compact operators, symmetric operator, selfadjoint operator, closure, closed operator, definition and properties of adjoint operator.
 Eigenvalues and eigenvectors of symmetric elliptic operators.

 Fixed point theorems